 Yamaha's history began when its founder, Torakusu Yamaha, repaired a broken reed organ in 1887.
-Shortly thereafter, he successfully completed the first reed organ to be built in Japan.
+Shortly thereafter, he successfully completed the first reed organ.

 Brand and History